 What Is Dental Bonding?

-Dental bonding is a cosmetic restorative procedure that involves applying layers of composite resin material onto your teeth to give them a new finish.
-The same material used in composite fillings is used to bond the resin to chipped or roughened parts of the tooth, making it smooth and whole again.
-The process of curing the composite material creates a durable chemical bond with the tooth enamel, ultimately resulting in a natural-looking and long-lasting result.
+Dental bonding is a cosmetic restorative technique wherein layers of composite resin material are carefully applied to your teeth to provide them with a fresh appearance.
+This procedure employs the same composite material found in dental fillings to bond the resin to any chipped or uneven areas of the tooth’s surface, restoring it to a smooth and intact state.
+Through the curing process of the composite material, a robust chemical bond is formed with the tooth enamel, yielding a result that appears natural and endures over time.

 Often a suitable alternative to orthodontic treatment or dental veneers, dental bonding is a conservative and non-invasive treatment that can help you conceal cracks or spots on the edges of your teeth or even reshape your teeth to close gaps and make your smile look more even.